-Even though the main activity of this retreat is working meditation, every day time is allocated for the personal meditation practice of the volunteer’s choice : sitting meditation by the lake, walking meditation in the vineyards, equine-guided meditation by a paddock, writing meditation under the oak trees…and full instructions on how to make the best use of these types of meditation is available to participants.
+Even though the main meditation activity of this holiday is working meditation, every day, time is allocated for the personal meditation practice of your choice : sitting meditation by the lake, walking meditation in the vineyards, equine-guided meditation by a paddock, writing meditation under the oak trees…and full instructions on how to make the best use of these types of meditation is available to volunteers.

-We live deep in the heart of rural Gascony, in the foothills of the Pyrenées mountains, less than 2 hours from the Spanish border, ski slopes and Atlantic ocean.
+We live deep in the heart of rural Gascony, in the foothills of the Pyrenées mountains, less than 2 hours from the Spanish border, from the ski slopes and from the Atlantic ocean.
 Our 200-year-old farmhouse and its 20 acres sit on the edge of a typical Gascon village.
-We live here with our dog, 3 cats and 6 horses (at last count).
+We live here with our 4 cats and 5 horses (at last count).